Trinak91/aws-cybersecurity-home-lab/README.md

 The cron directories and scripts are owned by `root`, and the maintenance scripts are not writable by ordinary users.
 This reduces the risk of unauthorized modification of scheduled tasks.
+### Running Service Assessment

+Running systemd services were reviewed using:

+    systemctl list-units --type=service --state=running

+The assessment identified 24 active services.
+These included SSH, system logging, time synchronization, scheduled task management, networking, automatic updates, and the AWS Systems Manager agent.

+### Security Assessment

+The running services appear consistent with the expected functionality of an Ubuntu AWS server.
+No unexpected or obviously suspicious service was identified during the initial review.

+The `unattended-upgrades` service was also observed running, providing automatic package update functionality that can help maintain system security.

+Services should be periodically reviewed and unnecessary services disabled to reduce the system's attack surface.